-United Surgical Partners International is currently searching for an Administrator for Vanguard ASC, New Jersey.
+United Surgical Partners International, the country's largest ASC platform, is currently seeking an Administrator for New Mexico Orthopaedic Surgery Center.

 Responsibilities and Expectations

 Serving, along with any committee appointed for the purpose, as a liaison between the Governing Board, the Medical Staff, and all departments of the facility.

 Reporting the pertinent activities concerning the facility to the Governing Board at regular intervals.

 Appointing a person responsible for the facility in the absence of the Administrator.